Sir Winston Churchill Secondary School (Vancouver): Basketball

-The school has 8 competitive teams for boys and girls and offers a basketball course to further student's skills.
+The school has 8 teams for boys and girls and offers a basketball course to further students' skills.
 Every year the school hosts the Bulldog Classic, a basketball tournament with schools participating from around the Greater Vancouver region.
 On March 16, 2014, the Senior Boys Basketball Team won the AAAA B.C.
 High School Boys Championship against Surrey's Holy Cross.

 Field hockey

-Churchill has a Senior A field hockey team, which practices on the school campus's upper field.
+Churchill has a Senior AAA field hockey team, which practices on the school campus's upper field.
 In 2012, Churchill Senior A was almost undefeated in the regular season except for a 1–0 loss against Richmond's McMath.
 They also won the Vancouver city championship that year. along with the championships from 2015 to 2018.
 Churchill Senior A had consistently won a seed in the BC AAA Girls Field Hockey Provincials, however, in the 2013 season lost the seat to rivals Eric Hamber Griffins.
-In the recent years, Churchill has done well in provincials and placed 8th in 2018 then however slipping down to 13th place in 2019.
-In the previous years of 2022 and 2023, Churchill Senior Team placed 3rd in the AAA Girls Field Hockey Provincials.
+While taking a dive in provincials in 2018 where they placed 8th, and in 2019 where they placed 13th, they made a comeback in the following years.
+From 2022-2024, the Senior girls team won back-to-back city championships, and placed third in AAA provincials for three years in a row.

 Swimming

-Since 2015 the school has a swimming team that competes on a city level and takes part in the British Columbia provincial championship.
+Since 2015 the school has a swimming team that competes on a city level and has taken part in the British Columbia provincial championship.

 Badminton

-Since 2019, the school has had a very solid badminton team.
 In 2019, they managed to achieve 9th place at the British Columbia provincial championship, just 2 places lower than their top record of 7th.

-Churchill Esports Club
+Churchill E-sports Club

-As of 2022, Churchill's esports team has attended three national and one international tournaments.
-The team won two national tournament titles and placed second in the international tournament despite being seeded last.
+As of 2022, Churchill's E-sports team has attended one international and three national tournaments.
+The team won two national tournament titles and was seeded last in the international tournament, placing second.